 What to do at Dominicus Beach: A must-do is to visit Faro Bayahibe, the lighthouse of the town.
-It is a beautiful photo opportunity (see the photo in the upper part of this Bayahibe Travel Guide) and can be reached walking along Dominicus Beach.
+It is a beautiful photo opportunity (see the photo in the upper part of this Bayahibe Vacation Guide) and can be reached walking along Dominicus Beach.

 How to get to Dominicus Beach: Head to the center of Dominicus and look for Avenida Eladia, which brings you right to the beach.
 If coming by car, you can park your car at the parking lot at the end of the road, if you are staying in one of the several Airbnbs in Dominicus, you can easily walk to the beach in 5-10 minutes.